-While savings accounts in the main don't carry any investment risk, there is a risk that the money you earn as interest does not keep up with inflation so the value of your savings could be eroded over time.
+While savings accounts don't carry any investment risk there is a risk the interest you earn doesn’t keep up with inflation so the real value of your savings decreases over time.

-- Do you want fixed or variable income from your savings?
+- Do you want fixed or variable interest from your savings?